cloudfoundry/stratos/docs/build-and-packaging.md

 | `zip` | any | CF and Windows release archives |
 | `swag` | optional | OpenAPI documentation generation |

+## Run make from the repository root

+All `make` commands must be invoked from the repository root.
+GNU make has no search path for locating its top-level makefile (`-I` only affects `include` directives inside makefiles), so invocations from subdirectories fail — and building components directly instead is unsafe: the root targets carry generated-file dependencies that ad-hoc builds skip.
+For example, running `go build` from `src/jetstream` omits the generated `extra_plugins.go`, which produces a backend without the Cloud Foundry plugin that crashes at startup when deployed as a Cloud Foundry application.

 ## Operations Reference

 ### Building